TRIQS/triqs_0.x/doc/user_manual/install/Ubuntu.rst

  * How to use :ref:`Intel <icc>` C++ compiler?

-#.
-You also need the latest version of Cython (on Cython.org).
-If cmake does not find Cython, you can specify it with the option -DCYTHON_EXECUTABLE.
+.. warning:: For the branch 1.0, you need the latest version of Cython (>=.17, downloadable on Cython.org).
+If Cython is not found, specify the location of the executable with the option -DCYTHON_EXECUTABLE.